NSW bushfire toll rises to seven after body is found in burnt-out car

 The death toll from the NSW fires has risen to seven – and is expected to climb further – after the body of a man fleeing the flames was found in a burnt-out car near the Princes Highway at Yatte Yattah, near Lake Conjola.

 “Unfortunately, I hate the number of homes we’ve lost but at the end of the day this is about people’s lives.
-That’s the most important thing right now,” said NSW police deputy commissioner Gary Worboys.
+That’s the most important thing right now,” NSW police deputy commissioner Gary Worboys said.

+In Victoria, the first victim of the East Gippsland fires was named on Wednesday as Mick Roberts, a great-grandfather who was found dead in his Buchan home.

-The death toll across all states this fire season is now at 15 but authorities expected that number to rise as emergency workers sifted through the fire damage.
+The death toll across all states this fire season is now at 15.
+Authorities expect it to rise further as emergency workers sift through the fire damage.

-Two people remain missing including a 72-year-old man at Belowra, west of Narooma and a 70-year-old woman missing after her home in Conjola Park was destroyed by fire on Tuesday.
+A 72-year-old man is missing at Belowra, west of Narooma, and a 70-year-old woman who was earlier thought to be missing in Cajola Park was actually rescued by family members.

 As the nation celebrated the new year on Tuesday and Wednesday, thousands of residents in small communities on the NSW south coast and in eastern Victoria were forced to flee uncontrollable blazes.